charles-m-knox/gtk-finance-planner/README.md

 This application is **extremely** unpolished.
 I do not view it as a good representation of "ideal" code.
 I have not refactored or enhanced the code.
 I initially wrote this application in 1 weekend.
 There are going to be bugs.
 It still works pretty well though.

-## Roadmap

-I've been developing different versions of this application for years, off and on.
-It was only recently that I decided to try making GTK version of it.
-The documentation for gotk3 is sparse, and examples were lacking, so unfortunately, this application is fairly rigid for the time being.
-I am contemplating rewriting it in the form of an Electron application.

 ## Attributions

 The app's icon is modified from Font Awesome, license here: <https://fontawesome.com/license>